All over the world, courts have been weaponized against those who speak truth to power and stand up for the rights of the most vulnerable.

 GBV Survivor from Mamre

 A 22-year-old survivor from Mamre, who wished to remain anonymous, had several difficulties when reporting her story to the police.
-She had been sexually assaulted by the perpetrator but police doubted her narrative.
+She said she had been sexually assaulted by the perpetrator but police doubted her narrative.
 A detective asked her if she had said “no” to her rapist, or even whether she was sure that she did not “want it.”
-She was able to open a case and receive a case number; however, the detective told her he would visit her perpetrator – who was in prison at the time – to ask him if he knew her.
+She was able to open a case and receive a case number, but the detective told her he would visit her perpetrator – who was in prison at the time – to ask him if he knew her.

-She later received a message from the detective stating that the perpetrator denied knowing her, and because of the perpetrator’s denials, the detective was “unsure as to how we are going to proceed with the case.”
+She reported later receiving a message from the detective stating that the perpetrator denied knowing her, and because of the perpetrator’s denials, the detective was “unsure as to how we are going to proceed with the case.”
 Shortly thereafter, the perpetrator was granted bail.
 She never again heard from the detective.
-Only later did she learn from another victim of the same perpetrator that the detective had been re-assigned – “[w]e are however not informed about these changes and we discovered that a captain and other officials are now in charge of the matter.”
+Only later did she learn from another victim of the same perpetrator that the detective had been re-assigned, noting that “[w]e are however not informed about these changes and we discovered that a captain and other officials are now in charge of the matter.”

-Over four years later, the survivor is still waiting for justice.
-Just as she was about to take the stand, the perpetrator fired his fourth lawyer, further delaying the trial.
+More than four years later, the survivor is still waiting for justice.
+Her case ultimately went to trial but, just as she was about to take the stand, the perpetrator fired his fourth lawyer, further delaying the trial.

-Nicky from Atlantis, who wished to be identified, suffered years of abuse at the hands of her partner – who was also the father to her three children.
-She was reluctant to pursue a case against him because she was reliant on her abusive partner for a place for her and her children to live.
+Nicky from Atlantis, who wished to be identified only by her first name, reported suffering years of abuse at the hands of her partner, who was also the father to her three children.
+She was reluctant to pursue a case because she was reliant on him for a place for her and her children to live.

 “I had no other refuge and was dependent on him for his house,” Nicky said.
 Eventually, things got so bad that she had no other option but to seek the order.
-But an attempted murder and rape case against her partner was thrown out of court because no one kept Nicky up to date on when she needed to appear, or what was happening.
+But a case against her partner for rape and attempted murder was dismissed by the court because no one kept Nicky up to date on when she needed to appear, or what was happening.

 “After this experience, I felt that there was no solution to my problem, because I did not know where to go,” she said.